RupeshKumar4511/Full_Stack_Development/Node/Readme.md

 # CLI package :
 A package designed to be used from the command line.
-It provides commands you can run directly in your terminal or shell.
+It provides commands that we can run directly in our terminal or shell.
 Exampe: Vite.
 <br>
 It generally comes under devDependecies.